vkbo/novelWriter/docs/source/write_projects.rst

 =============

-New document files can be created from the :guilabel:`Document` menu, or by pressing :kbd:`Ctrl`:kbd:`N` while in the Project Tree.
+New document files can be created from the :guilabel:`Document` menu, or by pressing :kbd:`Ctrl`:kbd:`N` while in the project tree.
 This will create a new, empty file, and open the :guilabel:`:Item Settings` dialog where the filename and various other settings can be changed.
-This dialog can also be opened again later from either the :guilabel:`Project` menu, selecting :guilabel:`Edit Item`, or by pressing :kbd:`Ctrl`:kbd:`E` or :kbd:`F2` with the item selected.
+This dialog can also be opened again later from either the :guilabel:`Project` menu, selecting :guilabel:`Edit Project Item`, or by pressing :kbd:`Ctrl`:kbd:`E` or :kbd:`F2` with the item selected.

 The layout of the file is also defined here.
 For Novel files, the full list of layout options are available.
 For non-Novel files, only "Note" is available.
 See :ref:`a_struct_layout` for more details.

-You can also select whether the file is by default included when building the project.
+You can also select whether the document is by default included when building the project.
 This setting can be overridden in the :guilabel:`Build Novel Project` tool if you wish to include them anyway.
 This is covered in the :ref:`a_export_files` section.
+You can also toggle the included state of a document from the right-click context menu.

 .. _a_proj_files_counts: